Zeomarino/zeomarino/README.md

 ![](https://cdn.discordapp.com/attachments/726192658057527377/768782381183401984/1586320.jpg)

 ### Hi there Ⓜ️
 My name is Can , I am living in Turkey.
-I am 25 years old and I love play video games thats why Im learning programming and trying to be a game developer.To get more detail you can review notes in my projects.I really enjoy when Im learning programing(languages,framework) and Enjoy and love it.
+I am 25 years old and I love play video games thats why Im learning programming and trying to be a game developer.To get more detail you can review notes in my projects.I really enjoy and love it, when Im learning programing(languages,framework)

 ### Merhabalar Ⓜ️